Skills in Demand Visa

 Labour Agreement Stream

-- For businesses operating under a Labour Agreement with the Australian Government.
+- For businesses operating under a valid Labour Agreement with the Australian Government.

-- Specific occupations and visa terms are outlined in each agreement.
+- Specific occupations and visa terms are outlined in the agreement.

 Who can apply for the 482 Visa?